Business intelligence in banking: How to optimize bank data with BI

 - More accurate reporting – business intelligence in banking removes the need to manually wrangle data by plugging directly into core systems databases.

-How business intelligence works in banking and finance – a detailed business intelligence in banking case study
+How business intelligence works in banking, finance, and credit unions – a detailed business intelligence in banking case study

 Banking business intelligence implementation enables users to connect multiple and disparate system sets together to display interactive data visualization dashboards that would normally not be able to communicate across platforms.
 In this banking business intelligence case study, we’ll follow a consumer and retail banking executive in charge of multiple product lines.
 Mortgage loans, home equity loans, car loans, and credit cards all fall under the supervision of our executive and they must report the monthly results of each on an ongoing basis.